 A good website is a good balance between textual and visual data.
 The first impression on the 3 second attention span of a Web surfer is important.
 Hence, most likely, you’ll spend most of your time on the content of your site.

-Also to remember is that the content of a website depends upon its purpose.
+Another thing to remember is that the content of a website depends upon its purpose.
 Hence, the amount and nature of your data can vary.
 For some, using external links and supplementary formats is the most common way to populate a website.
-However, it means you'll also have to consider the amount of linkage and levels you want your site to contain--that means more planning and organizing.
+However, it means you’ll also have to consider the amount of linkage and levels you want your site to contain–that means more planning and organizing.

 Let’s not forget that web pages work with an underlying programming language, most commonly HTML.
 You’ll need to use HTML for embedding the content onto your web page.
 That can take hours of tedious encoding and configuration.
 Does the amount of work ever cease?

-Conversion using material from a PDF will allow for easier web content construction.
+PDF to HTML conversion will allow for easier web content construction.
 In addition, PDFs retain the graphic integrity of the image, being capable of rendering vector and bitmap images.
-So you don't have to worry about losing image quality.
+So you don’t have to worry about losing image quality.